yussypu/database/DECISIONS.md

 ### Context

-When a transaction commits, we need to find all transactions that read keys we're writing (to create rw-edges).
+When a transaction commits, we need to find all transactions that read keys we are writing (to create rw edges).
 The question is: what timestamp cutoff do we use?

 ### Decision